 St Bede’s Catholic Grammar School raced their way to victory in the Grand Finals of the Apax-Mosaic Enterprise Challenge, at an event at Hogan Lovells LLP in London on Thursday 1 May, hosted by veteran TV presenter, Martyn Lewis CBE.
-The team of year 8 pupils became the youngest winners in the history of the competition.

 After a 4 month battle, St Bede’s, with their brainwave Trash4Cash, collecting recyclables and selling them to local companies, beat off the competition from over 5,000 other students in Britain to win the national Dragon’s Den-style competition.
 The finalists battled it out in front of an expert judging panel including Made in Chelsea star and Founder of My Flash Trash, Amber Atherton, entrepreneurs Melody Hossaini and Gabrielle Omar, and former adviser to Lord Sugar on The Apprentice, Margaret Mountford who chaired the illustrious panel.

 Students from Slough and Eton School romped to victory in the fourth, annual Apax-Mosaic Enterprise Challenge with an idea for a mobile phone app that keeps parents informed about their child’s school-related business.
 Guest of Honour at the event in Central London was inspirational young music video entrepreneur Jamal Edwards, founder and CEO of sb.tv and The Times Young Rich List member.